 Consult with your leasing team and property managers to see what renovations would be most beneficial for your property.
 These teams can provide crucial input on what they’re hearing from tenants and on prospect tours.
 Your leasing team will also have insights into competitive properties and what improvements they’ve seen prove successful at other projects.

-Then make a plan to invest in those improvements for your property.
+Then make a plan to put money into those improvements for your property.
 It may be as simple as painting the lobby and modernizing your landscaping, or your property could need more extensive renovations like adding amenities such as a fitness center or a tenant lounge.
 This will all depend on the condition of your property and how much money you can put into these renovations.

 4. It’s lacking attention from your leasing and marketing team.